akashdeepchand/Repo-Schlep/README.md

 Repo-Schlep is a GitHub Aggregator that aims at providing user-friendly web application which aims at providing desired GitHub statisics to the user.

 ## Problem Statement
-To create an API Service to fetch the statistics of the contributors of user-specified GitHub repositories.
+To create an API Service to fetch the statistics of the contributors of user-specified GitHub repositories. <br />
-Desired Output: Domain name along with the total contributions and unique contributors.
+Desired Output: Domain name along with the Total contributions, Unique contributors, IDs of unique contributors and Company names within date intervals.

 ## Target
 Our target is to help new users who find it difficult to interact with GitHub directly.